To use probiotics… or not to use probiotics – that is the question (when you have Small Intestine Bacterial Overgrowth).

 Dr. Hawrelak is the mastermind behind Probiotic Advisor and has over 15 years of experience as a researcher, clinician, and teacher.

-I sat down with him ahead of our upcoming Masterclass and Q&A on February 10, 2019 to talk probiotics and Small Intestine Bacterial Overgrowth (SIBO).
+I sat down with him for a Masterclass and Q&A to talk probiotics and Small Intestine Bacterial Overgrowth (SIBO).
 (Watch a preview of the Masterclass in the video below.)

 Why Are Probiotics Controversial for SIBO?